keechma/keechma/guides/08-application-walkthrough.md

 2. It's an app that was created to showcase a different framework, so it was interesting to see how the ideas behind the frameworks differ
 3. Place-my-order app implements the backend code (including the WebSockets) which allowed me to focus on frontend code only

 I want to point out that DoneJS implementation has more functionality (like server side rendering), and is implemented in a very different way.
-If you're doing JavaScript developemnt, definitely check it out, it's pretty interesting.
+If you're doing JavaScript development, definitely check it out, it's pretty interesting.

 ## Let's start